YohannFaure/ProjetNetwork/README.md

 >
 > More details on that issue [later](#5---Critical-analysis-of-the-data).

+### 4.3 - Other index of importance

+In order to measure the importance of a node, one could use the sum of the love and hate scores (basically the degree, as we did for the graph cut), but it would be too simple to get a deeper understanding of the graph structure of Reddit.
+Other centralities do exist, and computing them could be a valid extension to this project.

+The most relevant centrality to apply here would be PageRank, as it was designed to solve a very similar problem.

-### 4.3 - The question of normalization
+### 4.4 - The question of normalization

 A main critique one can have about these results is that the bigger a subreddit is, the higher its scores are, and therefore, some sort of normalization should be taken into account.

-A plausible normalization factor could be the number of redditors into the subredit, but this information is not quite directly available as it is a time variable.
+A plausible normalization factor could be the number of redditors into the subreddit, but this information is not quite directly available as it is a time variable.
 An other one could be the total number of posts from this subreddit, or its posting rate, but such information would be equaly hard to obtain.
+An other possibility would be to normalize using the degree of the node (the subreddit), but this would lead us to ignore important information regarding the size of subreddits: for instance, we could end up with a subreddit with only a very small number of positive links and no negative links being "the most loved" subreddit, when it would only come first because of its small number of links to others.

-We therefore opted for the simple counting approach both for time constraints and ease of acces to the data, but one could easily (but somehow maliciously) justify this choice by saying that a counting approach allows us to have a solid feeling of how big or small a subreddit is.
+We opted for the simple counting approach both for time constraints and ease of access to the data.

-### 4.4 - General time growth of Reddit
+### 4.5 - General time growth of Reddit

 One of the interesting things about networks is their growth.
 We can use this data to evaluate how fast Reddit has grown in this time scale.
 The basic hypothesis we made here is that the number of posts in an amount of time is proportional to the number of active members of the social network.